-Over the course of three months, we used and abused all of our test models all over the mountains, trails, and roads of the northern Sierra Nevada.
+Over the course of several months, we used and abused all of our test models all over the mountains, trails, and roads of the northern Sierra Nevada.
 We filled, drank, rode, hiked, ran, and skied while keeping notes on each pack's performance.
-We recruited other users to try the packs out and give us feedback on what they like or didn't like and why.
-The table above shows the overall combined scored that we arrived at for each pack.
-Below, you'll find more details on the methods we used to evaluate the packs for each metric that we evaluated.
+We recruited other users to try the packs and give us feedback on what they did or didn't like and why.
+The table above shows the overall combined scores that we arrived at for each pack.
+Below, you'll find more details on the methods we used to evaluate the packs for each metric that we rated.

 Testing in the beautiful Sierra Nevada!

-The bulk of the packs we tested fall into the full sized category.
-These packs are essentially daypacks with integrated hydration, which makes them extremely useful for a number of uses.
+Most of the packs we tested fall into the backpack style category.
+These packs are essentially small daypacks with integrated hydration in the form of a water bladder with a drinking tube and bite valve.
+There are numerous brands, sizes, storage and water capacities, and features to suit people's needs and wants out on the trail.
+Generally speaking, this style of pack is quite versatile and can be used for a variety of activities.
 To read more about pack size and what might work best for you, head to our Buying Advice article

 Ease of Drinking

-Since the primary purpose of choosing to use a pack is actually hydrating, we figured we should focus on how easy each pack was to drink from.
-Going into the testing of our packs, we'd assumed they'd be pretty similar when it came to delivering water to our thirsty reviewers.
-After comparing, we found this wasn't actually the case.
-There was actually a significant difference between the flow rates of each manufacturer's hydration systems.
+Since the primary purpose of choosing to use a hydration pack is hydrating, we decided to focus on how easy each model was to drink from.
+At the beginning of our testing, we assumed they'd be pretty similar when it came to delivering water to our thirsty reviewers.
+After comparing, we found this wasn't the case.
+There was significant variation between the flow rates of each manufacturer's hydration systems.
 We were unsure whether this was due to the tubing, bite valves, or a combination of factors and the testing continued.

-Initially, we simply used each pack several times, noting how we subjectively felt each pack delivered the liquid goods.
-Even with only using the models while we were out for mountain bike rides and various other activities, we started to notice significant differences.
+Initially, we merely used each pack several times, subjectively noting how we felt each model delivered the liquid goods.
+While using the test packs during mountain bike rides and various other activities, we started to notice significant differences.
 We found that when we were huffing, puffing, and panting our way up climbs that the CamelBak products, the CamelBak Rogue

 , CamelBak Classic